stefanraath3/email-builder-wysiwyg/docs/email-builder-v2-prd.md

 - Clicking attributes button opens right-side Sheet panel
 - Panel displays current block's UID, type, and raw attrs
 - Panel updates when active block changes (if open)
-- Panel closes via close button or clicking outside
+- Panel closes via close button or clicking outside, and the caret/selection remains at the start of the block whose attributes were being edited
 - No React key warnings or state management bugs

 **Files to Create/Modify**: